Black Bean Brownies (vegan)

 Black beans.
 I recommend using canned black beans that are unsalted as salted black beans tend to have a stronger bean flavor.
 Soft home-cooked black beans will also work!

 Nut butter of choice.
 I used and loved almond butter for the brownies as they complement the chocolate flavor.
 Most runny nut butters will work!
 Even though I normally enjoy peanut butter, I found that it clashed with the black beans (however, you may like it).
+To make these nut-free, use sunflower seed butter.

 Pure maple syrup for sweetness and the fudgy texture.
 Alternatively, you may use any other liquid sweetener.

 Unsweetened cocoa powder.
-Use one that you enjoy the flavor of because it's very noticeable in these brownies!
+Use one that you enjoy the flavor of because it’s very noticeable in these brownies!
+You may use raw cacao powder but your brownies will be more bitter.

 For the best results, I recommend weighing your dry ingredients!
 Too much oat flour or cocoa powder will make your brownies cakier.